System Design Space

 Cloud helps, but does not own the data

-The server becomes a sync, backup, and collaboration copy rather than the only source of truth.
+The server becomes a sync, backup, and collaboration copy — not the only place where the data lives.

 Cloud dependence breaks in everyday life